-A total of 7,269,193 Common Shares or, taking into account the Share Split, 14,538,386 Common Shares were set aside and reserved for allotment for the purpose of the Option Plan (the "Total Reserve").
-As at April 16, 2015, an aggregate of 9,425,549 options had been issued under the Option Plan, of which 2,335,000 remained outstanding, representing 1.8% of the issued and outstanding Common Shares on a non-diluted basis.
-As at such date, a total of 5,112,837 options remained issuable under the Option Plan, representing 3.9% of the issued and outstanding Common Shares on a non-diluted basis.
+A total of 14,538,386 common shares were set aside and reserved for allotment for the purpose of the Option Plan (the "Total Reserve").
+As at April 12, 2016, an aggregate of 9,855,252 options had been issued under the Option Plan, of which 2,776,200 remained outstanding, representing 2.28% of the issued and outstanding common shares on a non-diluted basis.
+As at such date, a total of 4,683,134 options remained issuable under the Option Plan, representing 3.85% of the issued and outstanding common shares on a non-diluted basis.

 Under the Option Plan, options may be granted to the Corporation's employees, officers and directors.
-However, following the adoption of the DSU Plan on December 3, 2014, the Board of Directors decided to replace the annual option grant to Non-Executive Directors by an annual DSU award, starting in the fiscal year ending January 31, 2016.
+However, following the adoption of the DSU Plan on December 3, 2014, the Board of Directors decided to replace the annual option grant to non-executive directors by an annual DSU award, starting in the fiscal year ended January 31, 2016.